Please review this explanation on the purpose for this section before reading the information here.

 All LDS raised in my generation were aware of polygamy.
 Most knew pretty well how it was practiced by Brigham Young.
 It was not very well known how Joseph Smith practiced it.
 He did it secretly and generally only the most faith promoting aspects of it were well known by LDS in my generation.

 In the internet age of information availability, details have emerged that have not been previously well known.
-It’s very important on this issue to stick to the facts.
-I’m only including details that are generally accepted by LDS scholars.
+Because this is such an explosive issue, I’m going to stick to facts agreed on by both faithful LDS scholars and non-LDS critics.
 These facts were acknowledged either directly or indirectly in the essay the church published on Nauvoo polygamy.

 - Joseph married somewhere in the neighborhood of about 30 women

-- At least some of Joseph’s polygamous marriages were sexually consummated, scholars will haggle on the exact number (which I feel is important to understand generally to help process the meaning of all this) is probably more than 10 and less than 20
+- At least some of Joseph’s polygamous marriages were sexually consummated, scholars will haggle on the exact number, but it is probably more than 10 and less than 20.

 - He married other men’s wives, though these marriages are sometimes argued by LDS scholars as not involving sexual relations